kb789/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects

+## Introduction

-## This repository will contain projects created as part of the Tech Academy's HTML amd CSS Course.
+This repository will include projects created for the Tech Academy's HTML and CSS class.